Insane96/InsaneDataPack/README.md

 Basically no changes, but if I get any idea on what to do with Woodland Mansions I will definitely change them since, they're pretty useless.
 "But they have totems!" ... sure, have you ever made a Raid?
 They made Mansions useless af
 Maybe I will make a Datapack for them with better items.

+### **Blocks Tweaks**
+* Stone has 10% chance to drop an Iron Nugget (increased by 1.25% per Fortune level, no Iron Nuggets with Silk Touch, explosions work)
+* Basalt has 10% chance to drop a Gold Nugget (same as above)
+* Cake will now drop itself if hasn't been yet eaten

 ### **How to Install**